 Despite the presence of different project management approaches, Agile is considered one of the most practical and flexible software development mechanisms that exist today.
 It is capable of executing a variety of tasks.
 Let us find out what sets it apart from others.

 Here’s a brief comparison of Agile management and traditional project management software:

 Overview of Agile and Traditional Project Management

 What is Traditional Project Management?

 The traditional Project Management (waterfall) approach is linear where all the phases of a process occur in sequence.
-Its concept depends on predictable tools and predictable experience.
-Each and every project follows the same life cycle which includes the stages such as feasibility, plan, design, build, test, production, support, as shown in the figure above.
+Its concept depends on predictable tools and experience.
+Each and every project follows the same life cycle which includes the stages such as feasibility, planning, designing, building, testing, production, and support, as shown in the figure above.

 The entire project is planned upfront without any scope for changing requirements.
 This approach assumes that time and cost are variables and requirements are fixed.
-This is the reason why it is not meant for large projects and leaves no scope for changing the requirements once the project development starts.
+The rigidity of this method is the reason why it is not meant for large projects and leaves no scope for changing the requirements once the project development starts.

 The basic concept behind Agile software development is that it delves into evolving changes and collaborative effort to bring out results rather than a predefined process.
-Adaptive planning is perhaps the biggest feature of Agile and one that makes it a crowd favorite among project managers.
+Adaptive planning is perhaps the top feature of Agile and one that makes it a favorite among project managers, worldwide.